These patients appear to have a more significant base and are better oriented to time and space than patients with schizophrenia.

-Those who develop the disease in later life are often described as eccentric and / or lonely before the disease.
-Many are described as argumentative, overly sensitive, overly religious, suspicious, or cold.
+Those who develop the disease in later life are often described as eccentric and lonely before the illness.
+Many are argumentative, overly sensitive, overly religious, suspicious, or cold.

-It is very common for patients with paraphrenia to experience delusions around the idea of persecution.
-Feelings of grandiose, hypochondriacal, and erotic delusions have also been reported .
+It is widespread for patients with paraphrenia to experience delusions around the idea of persecution.
+Feelings of grandiose, hypochondriacal, and erotic fantasies have also been reported.

-The International Classification of Diseases (ICD-10) and the late paraphrase of the Diagnostic and Statistical Manual of Mental Disorders includes paranoid schizophrenia or persistent delusional disorder.
+The International Classification of Diseases (ICD-10) and the late paraphrase of the Diagnostic and Statistical Manual of Mental Disorders include paranoid schizophrenia or persistent delusional disorder.

-Patients with late paraphrenia present for the first time in old age with persecutory delusions, auditory and / or visual hallucinations, and first-rank Schneiderian symptoms.
+Patients with late paraphrenia present for the first time in old age with persecutory delusions, auditory and visual hallucinations, and first-rank Schneiderian symptoms.

 Delusions of reference, hypochondria and grandeur, misidentification syndromes, and hallucinations in other modalities can also occur.
 Affective symptoms are present concurrently in up to 60% of cases.

-Patients with late paraphrenia do not show obvious marked cognitive decline, but their performance on some cognitive test batteries is worse than normal aging.
+Patients with late paraphrenia do not show an apparent marked cognitive decline, but their performance on some mental test batteries is worse than normal aging.

 They have sensory deficits, including hearing and vision problems.
 The personality characteristics of distrust, sensitivity, contention, and unsociability are also associated with this disorder.

-There are no controlled trials of the use of neuroleptics in late paraphrenia, but neuroleptics are anecdotally accepted as the treatment of choice.
+There are no controlled trials of using neuroleptics in late paraphrenia, but neuroleptics are anecdotally accepted as the treatment of choice.
 Correcting sensory deficits can also help.
-All this must be accompanied by social, psychological and work support.
+All this must be accompanied by social, psychological, and work support.

 History of paraphrenia

-Paraphrenia does not have a very long history and it faces imminent extinction.
-During its short life, the diagnosis has been the subject of a degree of dispute and uncertainty unprecedented in the field of old-age psychiatry.
+Paraphrenia does not have a very long history, and it faces imminent extinction.
+During its short life, the diagnosis has been the subject of a degree of dispute and uncertainty unprecedented in old-age psychiatry.

-It started out as a simple and useful descriptive category, but has become a confusing no-man’s-land outside of schizophrenia.
+It started as a simple and valuable descriptive category but has become a confusing no-man’s-land outside of schizophrenia.
 Paraphrenia is a clinical entity described by Kraepelin in the eighth edition of his textbook in 1913.

-Paranoia and paraphrenia are controversial entities that were separated from dementia precocious by Kraepelin, who described paraphrenia as a syndrome identical to paranoia but with hallucinations.
+Paranoia and paraphrenia are controversial entities separated from dementia precocious by Kraepelin, who described paraphrenia as a syndrome identical to paranoia but with hallucinations.

 In 1863, Kahlbaum used the term ‘paraphrenia’ to refer to the life-related follies of the transitional periods (there were adolescent and senile forms).

-Kraepelin used paraphrenia to refer to a form of paranoid psychosis with attenuated hallucinatory disturbances; and Leonhard named with at least seven kinds of crazy things.
+Kraepelin used paraphrenia to refer to paranoid psychosis with attenuated hallucinatory disturbances, and Leonhard named at least seven kinds of crazy things.

 The four subtypes of paraphrenia classified by Kraepelin and Mayer’s prognostic research, which studied the patient outcomes reported by Kraepelin, are described here.

-The International Classification of Diseases classifies paraphrenia (late) and Der Beziehungswahn as a persistent delusional disorder that requires symptoms of at least 3 months duration for diagnosis.
+The International Classification of Diseases classifies paraphrenia (late) and Der Beziehungswahn as a persistent delusional disorder that requires symptoms of at least three months duration for diagnosis.

-Although the term (late) paraphrenia present in the International Classification of Diseases, 9th edition, Clinical Modification, is not included in the recent diagnostic criteria.
+Although the term (late) paraphrenia is present in the International Classification of Diseases, the 9th edition, Clinical Modification, is not included in the current diagnostic criteria.

 Many researchers acknowledge that the concept of (late) paraphrenia has not lost its usefulness for diagnosing psychotic disorders in old age.